tdwg/website/conferences/2023/session-list/index.md

 For the first time after a long hiatus, we would like to invite participants in the Living Atlas community to meet face-to-face in Australia and share their experiences in a series of lightning talks and a roundtable discussion.
 Lightning talks should outline the current data portal architecture, works in progress and priorities for each platform.
 The ensuing moderated discussion will be an opportunity to raise issues and opportunities related to the software, and also discuss future innovation and collaboration pathways.

 {:id="sym08"}
-### SYM 08 Exchange and reuse of environmental DNA and metabarcoding data
+### SYM08 Exchange and reuse of environmental DNA and metabarcoding data

 Session type
 : Symposium (unsolicited presentations considered)